 Dead Against It (Bowie): from The Buddha Of Suburbia.

-Debaser (Francis): sung by Tony Sales during the second Tin Machine tour and appearing on the The Blade And The Tongue (ROCKS 92005) and Shakin' All Over (ROCKS 92009/10) Tin Machine live 2CD's.
+Debaser (Francis): this Pixies cover was sung by Tony Sales during the second Tin Machine tour.
+It appeared on the The Blade And The Tongue (ROCKS 92005) and Shakin' All Over (ROCKS 92009/10) Tin Machine bootleg 2CD's.

 Did You Ever Have A Dream (Bowie): the B-side of 'Love You Till Tuesday' (Deram DM 135), first reissued in 1973 on Images.
 A previously unreleased stereo version was released on the Deluxe Edition of David Bowie.
 Also see the Early Works section.